evelynfoy/fun-online-quiz-game/README.md

 ## Features

-The site consists of a single page with a large heading, a preference area,  a score area, a question area and an answer & feedback area.
+The site consists of a single page with a large heading, a preference area, a score area, a question area, and an answer & feedback area.
 It has a button control to move to the next question and a restart option.